ShawnBertini/chainstay/README.md

 As of this writing, just the basic iOS functionality is in place, but updates are coming soon.
 So, please watch the project, or check back soon.

 ### For the impatient
-You can download and run the sample with the following commands:
+If you've gone through the [React Native Setup](https://facebook.github.io/react-native/docs/getting-started.html), then you can download and run the sample with the following commands:
 ```
 git clone https://github.com/ShawnBertini/chainstay.git
 cd chainstay